nkorf/grangersearch/README.md

 # grangeRsearch - R package

+_Dr Nikolaos Korfiatis (n.korfiatis@uea.ac.uk)_
-_Dr Nikolaos Korfiatis, Associate Professor in Business Analytics, University of East Anglia_ _Norwich Business School_
+_Associate Professor in Business Analytics, University of East Anglia_ _Norwich Business School_

 > This is a work in progress.
 Use at your own risk.